sbogh/digital-stethoscope/README.md

 # digital-stethoscope

-### Frontend - Backend Connection & Routes Information
+### Frontend
-1. Take a look at ContentView.swift to get an idea of how everything works.
+The digital-stethoscope contains the frontend.
+Do not rename or his will break things.

-#### Backend:
+#### Backend
-1. Make sure to have Flask installed and FastAPI
+1. Make sure to have FastAPI installed
 2. Take a look at main.py to get an idea of how everything works.